Correcting Bias When Using Latent Regressors: Appendix III: Additional Simulation Details Results

 The second pane in Figure \ref{fig:IllustrativeSims} plots the simulated distribution of the uncorrected OLS estimator in the case of measurement error.
 These simulations estimate the slope coefficient on $X$ predicting the presidential vote, assuming we do not actually observe the true latent trait $X$ but instead observe the set of 30 survey questions (indicators) from which we estimate $X$.
 In other words, we use \emph{estimated} ideal points $\hat{X}$ as our predictor rather than the true ideal points without any correction or adjustment.
 As expected, the coefficient estimates are generally smaller in magnitude, with the average estimate falling just below 0.38.
 The RMSE is more than double that of the known $X$ case.

-The third pane of Figure \ref{fig:IllustrativeSims} shows estimates from the standard split-sample IV approach without any corrections for the latent variable case.
+The third pane of Figure \ref{fig:IllustrativeSims} shows estimates from the standard split-indicator IV approach without any corrections for the latent variable case.
 In these simulations, after simulating the matrix of indicators, we split the 30 indicators into the first 15 and the second 15, estimating ideal points for all respondents separately using each of these two sets.
-This produces $\hat{X_1}$ and $\hat{X_2}$, two separate measures.
-We then use two-stage least squares, using $X_1$ as an instrument for $X_2$ in the model predicting presidential vote.
+This produces $\hat X^{(1)}$ and $\hat X^{(2)}$, two separate estimated split scores.
+We then use 2SLS with $\hat X^{(1)}$ as the regressor and $\hat X^{(2)}$ as the instrument, and symmetrically with $\hat X^{(2)}$ as the regressor and $\hat X^{(1)}$ as the instrument where reported.
 In the standard case of measurement error in an observable (as opposed to latent) predictor, this IV setup can yield consistent estimates of the slope coefficient.
 But as shown above, when applied to the latent case, it will \emph{over}-correct for the attenuation bias, producing amplification bias.
 This is illustrated in the figure, where the average estimate is 0.43; the RMSE is nearly 4 times as large as in the known $X$ case (nearly double the value with uncorrected OLS and estimated $X$).

-Finally, the bottom pane of Figure \ref{fig:IllustrativeSims} shows split-sample IV estimates corrected using the correlation between $\hat{X}_1$ and $\hat{X}_2$ as described in Equation \ref{IV-cor-corrected}.
+Finally, the bottom pane of Figure \ref{fig:IllustrativeSims} shows split-indicator IV estimates corrected using the correlation between $\hat X^{(1)}$ and $\hat X^{(2)}$ as described in Equation \ref{IV-cor-corrected}.
 These estimates are quite similar to those using the true $X$, but with a very slightly higher bias and RMSE.
 This suggests the feasibility of estimating $\beta_X$ with the corrected IV approach in the more realistic case where we cannot use the true $X$ to estimate the measurement error variance of the split-half estimates.

 In the last two applications (both corrected IV estimates), this simulation suggests favorable bias dynamics.
 (Appendix I discusses the possibility of a very enduring small amount of downward finite sample bias.)